 Teaching Social Skills: Using his expertise in computer science, machine learning, and artificial intelligence, Ehsan Hoque, assistant professor of computer science, has since created an automated conversation assistant that senses body language and emotion.

 Training Residents: Along with Yousef Khalifa, associate professor of ophthalmology at the University’s Flaum Eye Institute, Jiebo Luo, associate professor of computer science, is working on an advanced machine vision program to help train residents who are learning to perform cataract surgery.

-Assisting in the Lab: Dan Gildea, associate professor of computer science, Henry Kautz, the Robin and Tim Wentworth Director of the Goergen Institute for Data Science, and Jiebo Luo are using their collective expertise in computer science, computational linguistics, machine learning, and computer vision to build an automated wet lab assistant.
+Assisting in the Lab: Dan Gildea, associate professor of computer science, Henry Kautz, professor of computer science, and Jiebo Luo are using their collective expertise in computer science, computational linguistics, machine learning, and computer vision to build an automated wet lab assistant.